marcmendez/TrueKe_Server/documentation.md

 |-----------------|---------------------------------------|
 | phone or email  | phone or email of the user            |
 | pass            | the password of the user in the system|
-- phone or email : the phone or email of the user.
-- pass : the pass of the user into the system.

 # GETS